 nice loop coloring, nice loop cluster – Alternate node coloring in a nice loop creates a cluster with one color representing clockwise traversal, and the other representing counterclockwise traversal.
 The cluster is valid in multi-cluster methods.

-orphan – a candidate found to have no pattern of its values including it.
+orphan – a candidate included in no pattern of its value.

 pattern – a distribution of candidates of a value that places one candidate in each unit.